ctolon/PythonInterfaceDemo/AllWorkFlows/README.md

 ### One Minimal Bug on Error Message

-It lists parameter values that do not actually need to be configured in the arguments that need to be configured.
+it lists parameter values that do not actually need to be configured in the arguments that need to be configured.
 This is because the user lists the required values for some parameters while configuring the help messages and takes the explanation of these values from the dummy positional arguments.Required option of positional arguments cannot be changed.

 Ex. tableMaker for help mesaage of `--process`: